Local Historic Districts

 Owners of property within a local historic district are required to obtain a Certificate of Appropriateness (COA), issued by the High Point Historic Preservation Commission, before making an architectural or environmental change to the exterior features (not interior) of their property.
 Generally, this means the erection, construction, alteration, reconstruction, restoration, moving, removal or demolition of all or part of a building or other structure.
 This includes major replacement or redesign of landscaping and the removal of mature trees.
 Fences, walls, decks, steps and exterior lighting also require a COA.
 Some work, such as minor repairs or replacements with like materials, removal of dead or diseased trees, and roof re-shingling may be approved by Planning & Development Department staff through a Minor Work COA.
 Property owners are encouraged to contact the staff at 336-883-3328 to determine if, and what type of COA is needed prior to scheduling or beginning any work that affects the exterior of their home or other feature(s) of their property.
 If a COA is needed, staff is available to assist applicants through the process of COA review and approval.

-The Design Review Guidelines (PDF) is a document that provides guidance and minimum standards for homeowners, staff and the Historic Preservation Commission (HPC).
-It provides a framework from which recommendations are offered about the appropriateness of exterior treatments, and assists the HPC in making decisions regarding applications for Certificates of Appropriateness.
-Proposed work in the local historic districts should be consistent with the intent of the standards and treatment techniques contained in the Guidelines.
-The Design Review Guidelines also provide a list of work that may be considered under the Minor Work COA (staff approval) process.
+The High Point Design Guidelines (PDF) provides guidance and minimum standards for property owners in the City's local historic districts, staff and the Historic Preservation Commission (HPC).
+It also provides a framework from which recommendations are offered about the appropriateness of exterior changes and treatments, and assists the HPC in making decisions regarding applications for Certificates of Appropriateness.
+Proposed work in the local historic districts should be consistent with the intent of the standards and treatment techniques contained in the guidelines.
+The Design Guidelines also provide a list of work that may be considered under the Minor Work COA (staff approval) process.

 Guilford County Landmark Properties